 The thickness gauge of magnetic attraction principle is to measure the thickness of the coating by using the suction force between the permanent magnet probe and the magnetically conductive steel to be proportional to the distance between the two.
 This distance is the thickness of the coating.
 So as long as the difference between the magnetic permeability of the coating and the substrate is large enough, it can be measured.

-The thickness gauge meter of magnetic induction principle uses the magnetic flux of the measuring head to flow into the iron substrate through the nonferromagnetic coating to measure the thickness of the coating.
+The magnetic thickness measurement induction principle uses the magnetic flux of the measuring head to flow into the iron substrate through the nonferromagnetic coating to measure the thickness of the coating.
 The thicker the coating is, the smaller the magnetic flux will be.
 When the probe with a coil on the soft iron core is placed on the test object, the instrument automatically outputs the test current.
 The magnitude of the magnetic flux affects the magnitude of the induced electromotive force.
 The instrument amplifies the signal and then indicates the thickness of the coating.

 The eddy current thickness gauge meter uses high-frequency alternating current to generate an electromagnetic field in the coil as the measuring head.
 When the probe is close to a conductive metal body, an eddy current is formed in the metal material.
 This eddy current increases as the distance from the metal body decreases, and will affect the magnetic flux of the probe coil.
 This feedback effect is a measurement of the distance between the probe and the base metal.